jmv1006/go-message-queue/README.md

 A __PRODUCE__ request will simply write the `body` as a message to the queue, while a __CONSUME__ request will consume any new messages written to the queue by other clients.

+Messages are seperated into topics - each request must specify a topic name.
+If the provided topic does not exist, it will be created automatically

 ## Environment Variables:
 - LISTENER_ADDRESS (required): The full address & port where the program will listen for incoming requests